Attorney John Bassie resigns as head of bar association after adverse GLC ruling

 Bassie has reportedly denied any wrongdoing.

-In a statement Saturday evening, the JBA disclosed that Bassie stepped down from the top post.
+In a statement Saturday evening, the JAMBAR disclosed that Bassie stepped down from the top post.

 "Yesterday, the council of the Jamaican Bar Association was informed of the decision of the Disciplinary Committee of the General Legal Council in a complaint against the president of JAMBAR, John Bassie.
 Bassie has tendered his resignation to the council, which the council has accepted," said the organisation that represents local lawyers.